 - It is typical to add your birth date.
 Whether you do it or not depends on how old you are and the job you are seeking.
 Age discrimination in hiring exists in Spain.
 If you are over 35 it might be better to include

 a very good photo but leave off your birth date unless you are applying for a job that requires a lot of experience or is a senior position.
-(I am 42 and do not include my birth date.)

 - Provide your email address and check it daily.
 If you don’t understand the language well, don’t include your phone number.